ZipCPU/autofpga/README.md

 ## Classes

 Some peripherals might exist at multiple locations within a design.
-For example, the WBUART.
+For example, the WBUART can be used to create multiple serial ports.
 For now, we don't support classes, but rather individual peripheral files, since it's not clear what could stay the same.
 In other words, MANY entries would need to change to avoid variable name contention.
 Without solving this problem, we can't